davigomzz/davigomzz/README.md

 # 🌱 About Me:
-🔭 I’m currently working on Agenda Edu<br>👯 I’m looking to collaborate on open source gems in ruby on rails <br>✍️ I’m currently learning React <br>
+🔭 I’m currently working on Agenda Edu<br>👯 I’m looking to collaborate on open source gems in ruby on rails <br>✍️ I’m currently learning Java/Spring Boot <br>

 ## 🌐 Socials: